-Germany-based dental aligner brand ClearCaps just employed the use of Structo 3D printers to massively up their production.
-Originally from Singapore, the DentaForm 3D printers specialise in dental manufacturing.
-With this new setup ClearCaps were able to print 250 dental aligners within 24 hours.
-This marks one of the largest medical appliance printing projects in the world.
+Germany-based dental aligner brand ClearCaps just employed the use of 3D printers to up their production.
+With their new setup ClearCaps were able to 3D print 250 dental aligner molds within 24 hours.
+This marks one of the largest medical appliance 3D printing projects in the world.

-The DentaForm printer is capable of making 10 clear aligner models in 30 minutes.
-It utilises a build volume of 200 x 150 mm with high production speeds.
+The DentaForm 3D printer they use is capable of making 10 clear dental aligner molds in 30 minutes and has a build volume of 200 x 150 x 100 mm.
 It’s easy to see why ClearCaps gravitated towards this particular system.
-While 250 clear aligners in a day seems like a lot, the company plans to increase its output even further.
+While 250 clear aligner molds in a day seems like a lot, the company plans to increase its output even further.

 Structo’s Mask Stereolithography